govuk-one-login/mobile-ios-coordination/README.md

 #### Implementing concrete Types conforming to the above protocols:

 Using the Coordinator pattern through a navigation stack, conforming to `NavigationCoordinator` is appropriate.
 Also conforming to `ParentCoordinator` allows a child to be opened inline and assigns the `UINavigationControllerDelegate`.
-Conforming to `ChildCoordinator` allows finishing the child which calls the `didRegainFocus(fromChild child: ChildCoordinator?)`
+Conforming to `ChildCoordinator` allows finishing the child which calls `didRegainFocus(fromChild child: ChildCoordinator?)`

 ```swift
 class PrimaryCoordinator: NavigationCoordinator, ParentCoordinator {